suryavirkapur/g3/README.md

 ### Pre-Built Packages

-It is recommended to build packages by yourselves if you want to do install in production environment.
+It is recommended to build packages by yourselves if you want to install them in a production environment.

-For testing purpose, we have built and uploaded some packages to [cloudsmith](https://cloudsmith.io/~g3-oqh/repos/g3-J0E/packages/), you will find install instructions there.
+For testing purposes, we have built and uploaded some packages to [cloudsmith](https://cloudsmith.io/~g3-oqh/repos/g3-J0E/packages/), you will find install instructions there.

 ## Contribution